 The user was required to click that they agreed to Verizon's Terms of Service before they could continue with the completion of the transaction.

-It's important to note that the Terms of Service scroll box of Verizon was:
+It's important to note that Verizon's Terms of Service scroll box was:

 The particular clause that was disputed in this court case was towards the end of the agreement as well.